-- Do intervals.
-Running at a consistent pace is great for longer training runs, but during your intense workouts, take advantage of intervals.
+- Do intervals: Running at a consistent pace is great for longer training runs, but during shorter workouts, increase the intensity by including speed intervals.
 By alternating between running a few minutes at a moderate pace and throwing in bursts at a quicker pace (or even sprinting), you'll burn more calories, build endurance, and become a faster, stronger runner.
 Not to mention, intervals have also been proven to fight belly fat.
 Here's a 30-minute treadmill interval workout for you to try.

-- Gradually increase your speed throughout your workout.
-You definitely don't want to start your run at a seven mile per hour (mph) pace since you need to give your body a chance to warm up.
-Start out with a brisk walk (4 mph) and every five to 10 minutes, give your speed a little push until you're running at a 5 to 8 mph pace.
+- Gradually increase your speed throughout your workout: Running faster burns more calories, and since you don't want to start your run at a seven mile per hour (mph) pace, start out with a brisk walk (four mph) and every two to five minutes, give your speed a little push until you're running at a five to eight mph pace.

-- Run longer.
-It's good to mix up the type of running workouts you do, so on days that you're not running intervals or building up speed, do a longer run at a consistent pace.
+- Run longer: It's good to mix up the type of running workouts you do, so on days that you're not running intervals or building up speed, do a longer run at a consistent pace.
 If you run for 30 minutes (at a pace of 10 minutes per mile) you'll burn 270 calories.
-Forty-five minutes burns 405 calories, and even longer, an hour-long run burns 540 calories.
+Forty-five minutes burns 405 calories, and an hourlong run burns 540 calories.

 To Strengthen Your Muscles

-- Raise the incline.
-Hills help to target your thighs, calves, and booty, so pump up the incline and you'll notice a difference in your lower body.
+- Raise the incline: Hills help to target your thighs, calves, and booty, so pump up the incline and you'll notice a little extra power in your lower body.
 Doing hill work will also help prevent shin splints.

-- Let go of the handles and pump your arms.
-Using your arms while running not only tones your biceps, triceps, and shoulders, but since you're balancing without holding on, you'll also tone your core.
+- Let go of the handles and pump your arms: Using your upper body while running not only tones your biceps, triceps, and shoulders, but since you're balancing without holding on, you'll also tone your core.

 To Increase Your Speed

-- Incorporate tempo runs.
-If you want to run faster, you must practice running at a faster pace.
+- Incorporate tempo runs: If you want to run faster, you must practice running at a faster pace.
 Tempo work involves running slightly faster than your normal, comfortable pace for a steady period of time.
 After warming up, set your desired pace on the treadmill and run.
 The treadmill is like a metronome forcing you to keep tempo.
-Read up on tempo runs here.